mythiculs/HSV-Pack/README.md

 4. Read the SimpleOverview.txt file to see what HSV suits your needs.
 5. Enjoy!

-### This pack is recommended to be used on version 1.39.1, Use this HitScoreVisualiser version for all of them to work.
+### Use this HitScoreVisualiser version for all of them to work.
 Link: https://github.com/ErisApps/HitScoreVisualizer/releases/tag/3.5.2